 Readings: Six WFB columns from the anthology Athwart History, Lee Edwards’ “What is Conservatism?,” Russell Kirk’s The Conservative Mind, Friedrich Hayek’s Political Economy.

 Session 2: Burke, Prudence & the Spirit of Conservatism

-Guest Discussion Leader: Brian C. Anderson, Editor, City Journal at the Manhattan Institute
+Guest Discussion Leader: Brian C. Anderson, PhD, Editor of City Journal at the Manhattan Institute

 The great eighteenth-century Anglo-Irish statesman and political philosopher Edmund Burke was in important respects the father of modern conservatism.
 A champion of the American cause and a panegyrist to English liberty, he saw the great evils at work in the French Revolution and in modern ideology more generally.
 An evocative writer and rhetorician, he defended reform, not revolution, and what can be called a “politics of prudence.”
 He was the enemy par excellence of abstraction in politics, of an appeal to abstract ideas that ignores circumstances, the wisdom of the ages, and settled tradition.